SAP-samples/teched2025-CS160/README.md

-# Session ID - Session Title
+# CS160 - Hands-On with Selective Data Transfer: From SAP Solution Manager to SAP Cloud ALM

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called CS160 - Hands-On with Selective Data Transfer: From SAP Solution Manager to SAP Cloud ALM.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to learn how to move selected content from SAP Solution Manager to SAP Cloud ALM using SAP’s Selective Data Transfer (SDT) tooling.
+With no prerequisites and a preconfigured environment provided by SAP, this session is ideal for both newcomers and experienced users looking to explore the end-to-end migration flow through guided exercises.

 ## Requirements